israhadjhassine/exp1spring/README.md

- Spring Boot & Docker Integration Demo
+ Spring Boot & Docker Integration Demo.
  A lightweight Spring Boot application built with Java 11 and Maven, integrated with Docker, Docker Compose, and a Jenkins CI/CD pipeline for automated building and deployment.
 ---
 ##  Overview
 This project serves as a starter template and demonstration for: